 Leadership Fellows is a free, cohort-based program for experienced teachers and early-career administrators looking to deepen their leadership skills.
 Our fellows meet on Saturdays to develop essential school leader skills and habits through problem-based learning projects, authentic discussions, simulations, and reflections.
 By the end of this program, you will have the foundations to navigate the challenging and complex work of entry-level school leaders alongside a robust network of passionate colleagues.

-applied for leadership positions.
-100% of those who applied were offered leadership roles.
+of Fellows who applied to leadership positions were offered roles.

 Middle School Science Teacher & Instructional Coach at STRIVE Prep Montbello, SY21 Fellow — Colorado